 What are the best Nintendo Switch controllers?

 If you don't mind the expense, the overall best Nintendo Switch controller option is the Nintendo Switch Pro Controller.
 This lets you easily play games with a traditional gamepad either wired or wirelessly, and offers the same motion control, rumble and NFC functions as the default Joy-Cons do.
-Equally, buying another pair of Joy-Cons can be a good option if you're looking to add more color to your Switch console or add extra multiplayer options.
+There's also the PowerA Enhanced Wireless Controller if you like the form factor but don't want to pay the Nintendo premium price.

 If you want a cheaper option, PowerA's Enhanced Wireless Controller offers a similar experience to the Pro Controller.
 It runs off of AA batteries too, which not only means you can play with it for an impressively long time, you can easily swap them out and keep playing rather than plugging the controller in to charge.